microsoft/MLOpsPython/docs/getting_started.md

 * The provided pipeline definition YAML file is a sample starting point, which you should tailor to your processes and environment.
 * You should edit the pipeline definition to remove unused stages.
 For example, if you are deploying to ACI and AKS, you should delete the unused `Deploy_Webapp` stage.
 * You may wish to enable [manual approvals](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals) before the deployment stages.
+* You may want to use [Azure DevOps self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) to speed up your ML pipeline execution.
+The Docker container image for the ML pipeline is sizable, and having it cached on the agent between runs can trim several minutes from your runs.
 * You can install additional Conda or pip packages by modifying the YAML environment configurations under the `diabetes_regression` directory.
 Make sure to use fixed version numbers for all packages to ensure reproducibility, and use the same versions across environments.
 * You can explore aspects of model observability in the solution, such as:
   * **Logging**: navigate to the Application Insights instance linked to the Azure ML Portal,